bizz84/SwiftyStoreKit/README.md

 Note that the pre-registered in app purchases in the demo apps are for illustration purposes only and may not work as iTunes Connect may invalidate them.

 #### Features

 - Super easy to use block based API
 - Support for consumable, non-consumable in-app purchases
 - Support for free, auto renewable and non renewing subscriptions
 - Receipt verification
 - iOS, tvOS and macOS compatible
-- enum-based error handling

-## Known issues

-#### Requests lifecycle

-While SwiftyStoreKit tries handle concurrent purchase or restore purchases requests, it is not guaranteed that this will always work flawlessly.
-This is in part because using a closure-based API does not map perfectly well with the lifecycle of payments in `SKPaymentQueue`.

-In real applications the following could happen:

-1. User starts a purchase
-2. User kills the app
-3. OS continues processing this, resulting in a failed or successful purchase
-4. App is restarted (payment queue is not updated yet)
-5. User starts another purchase (the old transaction may interfere with the new purchase)

-To prevent situations like this from happening, a `completeTransactions()` method has been added in version 0.2.8.
-This should be called when the app starts as it can take care of clearing the payment queue and notifying the app of the transactions that have finished.

-#### Multiple accounts

-The user can background the hosting application and change the Apple ID used with the App Store, then foreground the app.
-This has been observed to cause problems with SwiftyStoreKit - other IAP implementations may suffer from this as well.

 ## Essential Reading
 * [Apple - WWDC16, Session 702: Using Store Kit for In-app Purchases with Swift 3](https://developer.apple.com/videos/play/wwdc2016/702/)